davidgiven/minix2/README.md

 ## License

-Minix 2, and all my scripts, are BSD 3-clause.
+Minix 1 and 2, and all my scripts, are BSD 3-clause.
 See the [LICENSE](LICENSE.md).